home-assistant/addons/deconz/README.md

 - Use at least 2.5A power supply for your Raspberry Pi!
   This avoids strange behavior when using this add-on.
 - The add-on has no UPnP support.
-- Home Assistant IP Ban is triggered by the add-on.
-This is caused by the Phoscon frontend trying out many different URLs and locations to find devices, triggering an IP ban in the process.
-We are looking into a solution for this, right now, raising the number of attempts or disabling IP bans in Home Assistant, is the only workaround.
 - If for some reason the deCONZ frontend does not give you an initial setup for your ConBee or RaspBee and keeps asking for a password, then most likely `delight` is the default password you can use to get in.
-- The deCONZ API is not accessible from outside the Hass.io ecosystem, no direct access is provided.
-This cannot be enabled at this since it interferes with Ingress.

 ## Support